MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### Can I get a trial experience for Power BI Embedded in Azure?

-Since Power BI Embedded is a part of Azure, it is possible to use the service with the [$200 credit received when signing up for Azure](https://azure.microsoft.com/free/).
+Since Power BI Embedded is a part of Azure, it's possible to use the service with the [$200 credit received when signing up for Azure](https://azure.microsoft.com/free/).

 ### Is Power BI Embedded available for national clouds (US Government, Germany, China)?